 - Preheat oven to 350°F (177°C).

-- Make the crust: Click here for some handy graham cracker crust tips before you get started.
+- Make the crust: Read my tips about making a perfect graham cracker crust before you get started.
 Using a food processor or blender, grind graham crackers into crumbs.
 (Alternatively, you can crush them in a plastic bag with a rolling pin.)
 In a medium bowl, mix graham cracker crumbs, melted butter, and granulated sugar with a rubber spatula until combined.
 (The mixture will be thick, coarse, and sandy.)
 Press crumbs evenly into each tartlet pan, making sure the crust is tight and compact.
 Pre-bake crusts for 10 minutes, then let cool.

 - Make the filling: Place chocolate and butter in a large bowl and set aside.
 In a small saucepan over medium-low heat, heat heavy cream.
 Whisking constantly, bring to a slow boil.
 Once it begins to boil, immediately remove from heat and pour over chocolate.
 Using a wooden spoon, slowly stir until chocolate and butter are completely melted and ganache is smooth.